-· Using the remote control
+• Using the remote control

-Press \(\blue{N}\) \( \blue{n} \) on the projector or remote control to display the Keystone correction page.
-Press \(\blue{n}\) to correct keystoning at the top of the image.
-Press \(\blue{n}\) to correct keystoning at the bottom of the image.
+Press \Box / \Box on the projector or remote control to display the Keystone correction page.
+Press \Box to correct keystoning at the top of the image.
+Press \Box to correct keystoning at the bottom of the image.

-- Using the OSD menu - Press MENU/EXIT on the projector or MENU on the remote control and then press

-In the DISPLAY menu is highlighted. - Press ▼ to highlight Keystone and press MODE/ENTER on the projector or Enter on the remote control.
-The Keystone - correction page is displayed.
-3. Press to correct keystoning at the top of the image or press to correct keystoning at the bottom of the image.
+- Using the OSD menu - 1.
+Press MENU/EXIT and then press ◀ / ► until the DISPLAY menu is highlighted. - Press ▼ to highlight Keystone and press MODE/ENTER.
+The Keystone correction page displays. - Press [□] to correct keystoning at the top of the image or press [□] to correct keystoning at the bottom of the image.